Multiplicities of Jumping Numbers: The Polynomial Nature of Multiplicities

+{ } In this section, we prove Theorem~\ref{thm3.1} on the polynomial behavior of multiplicities of jumping numbers.
+We begin with some preliminary definitions.

-Let $X$ be a smooth variety of dimension $d$ over an algebraically closed field $k$ of characteristic $0$.
-We fix $(A, \fm)$ to be the local ring of a closed point $x \in X$.
-Let $\fa$ be an $\fm-$primary ideal, corresponding to some closed subscheme of $X$ supported at $x$.
-We recall the notation from section 2: $\mu: Y \to X$ is a log resolution of the ideal $\fa$ so that $\fa \cdot \cO_{Y} = \cO_{Y}(-F)$ where $F$ is an effective divisor and $F+K_{Y|X}$ has simple normal crossing support, where $K_{Y|X} $ denotes the relative canonical divisor of $\mu$.
-Abusing notation, we write $\iI(\fa^{c})$ for the stalk of the multiplier ideal at $x$ and think of it as an ideal in $A$.
+\begin{notation} We fix the following notation throughout this section: Let $X$ be a smooth variety of dimension $d$ over $k$.
+We fix a closed subscheme $Z$ of $X$ and an irreducible component $Z_{1}$ of $Z$.
+Let $x$ be the generic point of $Z_{1}$ in $X$ and $(A, \fm, L)$ the local ring at $x$ in $X$.
+The Krull dimension of $A$--- or equivalently, the codimension of $Z_1$ in $X$--- will be denoted $h$.
+Let $\fa \subset \cO_{X}$ denote the ideal of $Z$, and observe that the stalk of $\fa$ at $x$ is an $\fm-$primary ideal of $A$.
+Abusing notation, we often write $\fa$ and $\iI(\fa^{c})$ for the stalks of the ideal sheaf $\fa$ and the multiplier ideal at $x$ respectively and think of these as ideals in $A$. \end{notation}